- August 1, 2018

 Make it Unique – Total Sourcing Management

 Since private label brands have become popular, they have to compete in an overcrowded retail market.
 Making a defensive strategy to gain a competitive advantage in a crowded space is really necessary.
 For example, Trader Joe’s, is a savvy retailer, who takes pride in keeping their store brand products unique.
 The organization is passionate about releasing new and unique products that customers can’t find in any other competitive retail stores.
-They are able to accomplish this by utilizing their retail plm solutions technology and sourcing management tools to manage suppliers from some of the most unfamiliar lands in the world and they benefit from low cost country retail sourcing.
+They are able to accomplish this by utilizing their PLM software technology and sourcing management tools to manage suppliers from some of the most unfamiliar lands in the world and they benefit from low cost country retail sourcing.

 Premium Private Label